nklmish/microservice-demo/README.md

 2. Price-service : Simulates price calculation for a given product.
 3. Comment-service : Simulates comments generation for a given product.

-Apart from these there are eureka-service which acts as service registry and zuul-service which acts as proxy.
+Apart from these there is :
+1. Eureka-service : Acts as a service registry.
+2. Zuul-service : Acts as a proxy.

 #Launching
 In order to launch all microservices you can either ```cd``` to particular microservice and  execute